RAMP-project/RAMP-mobility/README.md

 ## Overview
 RAMP-mobility is a new version of the RAMP model for the generation of European electric vehicles mobility and charging profiles.

+This repository contains:

+1. The complete RAMP-Mobility model.
+2. A database containing the results of the model under certain assumptions, ready to be used.

 The source-code is currently released as v.0.1-pre.
 This should be regarded as a pre-release: it is not yet accompained by a detailed documentation, but the Python code is fully commented in each line to allow a complete understanding of it.
 Further details about the conceptual and mathematical model formulation can be found in the RAMP Journal publication (https://doi.org/10.1016/j.energy.2019.04.097).

 Please consider that a Journal publication dedicated only to RAMP-Mobility is under development.
 Also, a newer, fully commented and more user friendly version is under development and should be released soon.

 ## European EV load profiles database